Scattering Amplitudes of Massive N=2 Gauge Theories in Three Dimensions: Conclusion

 \section{Conclusion}

 In this paper, we study scattering amplitudes of mass-deformed three-dimensional gauge theories.
 In particular, we focus on mass-deformed Chern-Simons and Yang-Mills-Chern-Simons theories with $\mathcal{N}=2$ supersymmetry.
-Note that the mass-deformations in these theories preserve locality, Lorentz invariance, and gauge invariance.
+Note that the mass deformations in these theories preserve locality, Lorentz invariance, and gauge invariance.
 We derive the superalgebras which underlie the scattering matrices of the $\mathcal{N}=2$ mass-deformed CSM theory and YMCS theory and show that the on-shell supersymmetry algebras for the two theories are fundamentally different.
 In particular, the algebra for YMCS contains no mass-deformation.

 Using perturbative techniques and on-shell superalgebras, we compute 3 and 4-pt. tree-level colour-ordered amplitudes in these theories (note that the odd point amplitudes of the CSM theory vanish).
 For the CS theory, we find that perturbation theory gives results that are consistent with the mass-deformed on-shell superalgebra.
-Further, we find that the 4-pt. amplitudes of the CSM theory can be encoded in a very simple superamplitude, (\ref{eq:cssuperamp}).
+Further, we find that the 4-pt. amplitudes of the CSM theory can be encoded in very simple superamplitudes.
 On the other hand, for the YMCS theory we are able to deduce all the four point amplitudes using a combination of perturbative techniques and algebraic relations.
 Namely, we compute all the amplitudes without external gluons perturbatively (and show that they are consistent with the on-shell algebra) and deduce the remaining 4-pt. amplitudes using the on-shell superalgebra in (\ref{undeformed}).
-We comment on complications regarding the perturbative computation of amplitudes with external gluons in section \ref{ymcsamp}.

 We also propose a BCFW recursion relation for mass-deformed three-dimensional gauge theories which reduces to the BCFW recursion relation proposed in \cite{Gang:2010gy} in the massless limit.
 This recursion relation involves deforming the supermomenta of two external legs of an on-shell amplitude by a complex parameter $z$ and is only applicable if the amplitude vanishes as $z\rightarrow\infty$.
-Although the component amplitudes of the $\mathcal{N}=2$ CSM and YMCS theories do not generally have good large-$z$ behavior, we find that the 4-pt. superamplitude of the CSM theory exhibits good large-$z$ behavior, which suggests that the recursion relation may be applicable to this theory.
+Although the component amplitudes of the $\mathcal{N}=2$ CSM and YMCS theories do not generally have good large-$z$ behavior, we find that one of the 4-pt. superamplitudes of the CSM theory exhibits good large-$z$ behavior, which suggests that the recursion relation may be applicable to this theory.